cchdo/exchange/docs/ctd.rst

 Preferred Header Order
 -----------------------
 The only header which must come first is ``NUMBER_HEADERS``.
-Other header paramters may come in any order, however, there is a preferred order.
+Other header parameters may come in any order, however, there is a preferred order.
 The preferred order after ``NUMBER_HEADERS`` is::

   EXPOCODE